ProsperWorks/pingtest/README.md

 2. Add or remove EC2_TEST and GCP_TEST calls as appropriate to the nodes you created.
 You will especially need to set your own hostnames and ip addresses and SSH credential files.
-3. Delete the `pingtest-local` and `pingtest-ali-integration` and all `pingtest-onebox-*` tasks which will be too idiosyncratic and ProsperWorksish to be useful to you.
+3. Delete the `pingtest-onebox-*` tasks which might be idiosyncratic and ProsperWorksish to be useful to you.
 4. Run `make hostname` to accept the fingerprint for all the nodes and test `ssh`ing to each.